OfficialNax/Discord-bot/README.md

 # Discord-bot
 Basic Discord bot with command handler

-Requires Node.js
+Requires Node.js,
-has discord.js, sqrap.js installed
+Uses discord.js, sqrap.js installed

 Has a Command Handler builtIn which is easy to add new commands to with a switch case